svdhoog/ETACE/docs/data_conversion_scripts/README.rst

 - src/db_xml: conversion of SQL to XML
 - src/hdf_agentwise/merge_hdf_agentwise.py: conversion of h5 (per set, run) to h5 (per agent type)
 - src/xml_hdf5: conversion of XML to h5

-2. misc/replace_xml_functions
-- replace_xml_functions.py: Python script for replacing XML writeout functions in xml.c (FLAME-models)

-This replacement script is useful for reducing the storage footprint of FLAME simulations.
-It allows the user to create a "shadow model.xml" file with a subset of the agent memory variables, resulting in fewer variables than the full model.xml file.
-The script replace_xml_functions.py takes as input the full-model xml.c file and the shadow-model xml.c file, and then replaces all functions called write_<agentname>_Agent() in the full-model xml.c file.
-The resulting full-model xml.c file can be compiled as usual with rest of the FLAME model C code.
-The resulting simulation will only output the subset of variables for each agent type.